Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Weighted sum formula of Petrie determinants

 \end{example}

-There is a simple fact in graph theory that determines the number of good orientations, whose proof we include here for completeness. \begin{lemma} Let $G$ be a finite graph of $n$ vertices and $n-1$ edges.
-Let $r$ be a vertex of $G$.
-Let $\tau$ be the number of orientations of $G$ such that all vertices other than $r$ have exactly one out-degree.
+Good orientations on the graph can be characterized, whose proof is easy and is omitted: \begin{lemma} Let $G$ be a finite pseudograph\footnote{A pesudograph is a graph which allows self-loops and multiedges.} of $n$ vertices and $n-1$ edges.
+Let $r$ be a fixed vertex of $G$.
+Let $t_r(G)$ be the number of orientations of $G$ such that all vertices other than $r$ have exactly one out-degree.
+Then $t_r(G)\neq 0$ if and only if the component of $r$ is a tree and other components have exactly one cycle.\footnote{Such a component is called a \emph{unicyclic graph}.}